 Waiters at food establishments carry out a function that is familiar to most of us.
 Servers help patrons understand menu choices and make recommendations about selections based on the preferences of their patrons.

-A good waiter will positively engage patrons and set a pleasant tone for their meal.
+A good waiter has skills that include positively engaging patrons and setting a pleasant tone for their meal.
 Servers should inspect the food presented by cooks before delivering it to the table to make sure that the order is complete and cooked to specifications.